- Changes in DNF CLI compared to Yum

 /usr/bin.
 Resolving the symlinks to their real path would only give the

-user false sense that this works while in fact provides requests using globs
+user a false sense that this works, while in fact provides requests using globs

 dnf provides /b*/<file>

-will fail still (as it does in Yum now).
-To find what provides a particular binary use the actual path for binaries on Fedora:
+will fail still (as they do in Yum now).
+To find what provides a particular binary, use the actual path for binaries on Fedora:

 dnf provides /usr/bin/<file>